Off-Peak Usage | Guernsey Electricity

 Peak demand is the time when consumer demand for electricity is at its highest.
 This is usually around breakfast, lunch and dinner, and is simply because more people are indoors and using electrical equipment to power their lives.

 Using electricity during these peak times can cause higher greenhouse gas emissions - especially during the colder, darker months - plus increased wear and tear on equipment.
-Less pressure on the power station means less emissions and less costly maintenance and repair.
+Less pressure on the power station ultimately means less emissions and less costly maintenance and repair.

 How can I use low-carbon electricity?